Malvarosa (film): Production

 During the shooting of the film, the director and its staff cooperated with the Philippine Constabulary and the Manila Railroad Company for their participation in the important scenes of the film as well as their permission to their facilities and staff.

-Analysis

-Malvarosa, released in 1958, concerns a large nuclear family aspiring to recover from the devastation wrought by World War II, when both the retreating Japanese occupiers and the advancing American re-occupiers dropped so many bombs, set so many fires, and killed so many civilians that, after Hiroshima and Nagasaki, Manila was one of the most devastated cities in the world at that point, traditionally regarded as comparable in its misery to Warsaw.
-The country was in such dire straits that, when the American government insisted on setting up military bases and implementing parity rights as preconditions for financial aid, the Filipinos had no choice but to acquiesce.

 Release

 The film was released on May 19, 1958, at the Dalisay Theatre in Manila, Philippines.

 Digital restoration

 The film was restored by ABS-CBN Film Restoration Project, using the equipment of the film archives division.
-The restoration began with a digital scanning of frames in 4K resolution with the use of the 35mm print from the collection of LVN Pictures' library that were stored at the basement of ABS-CBN's corporate headquarters, ELJ Communications Center, in Diliman, Quezon City.
-After the scanning, it was restored in 2K resolution and took 80 hours to eliminate the image impairments including scratches and unstable images as well as color adjustments in order to make it very identical to its original brightness and contrast.
+The restoration began with digital scanning of frames in 4K resolution with the use of the 35mm print from the collection of LVN Pictures' library that was stored at the basement of ABS-CBN's corporate headquarters, ELJ Communications Center, in Diliman, Quezon City.
+After the scanning, it was restored in 2K resolution and took 80 hours to eliminate the image impairments including scratches and unstable images as well as color adjustments to make it very identical to its original brightness and contrast.

 The digitally scanned and restored 4K version was premiered on October 17, 2019, at the Gateway Mall - Cinema 7 as part of the QCinema International Film Festival 2019.
 It was attended by Caridad Sanchez and the representatives of the film's cast and crew including screenwriter Clodualdo "Doy" del Mundo Jr. (representing his father), actor Rap Fernandez (representing his grandfather), Jesus Hofileña (representing Vic Silayan), and actress-singer Zsa Zsa Padilla and her daughter Zia Quizon (representing their father and grandfather, respectively).

 The 4K digital scan of the film was streamed online on December 1, 2020, through ABS-CBN Film Restoration's Facebook page.